thegiftofgabes/00-game-workshop/games/Alone-in-a-Role-Playing-Game/major arcana.md

 ### Keywords

 -   **Upright**: Femininity, Nurturer, Mother Nature, Divine Mother, Abundance, Beauty
--   **Reversed**: Writers block (creative block in general), blocked expression, overly dependant on others, no trusting self, lack of self care
+-   **Reversed**: Writers block (creative block in general), blocked expression, overly dependent on others, no trusting self, lack of self-care

 The Empress card is a symbol for the ultimate mother energy.
 She is the nurturer, the creator, and the tarot epitome of mother earth.
 As you can imagine, her energy is strong yet gentle.
 There are several interpretations for this card, most predominantly the birth of new life.

 This can be understood as new ideas, fresh starts, and is typically one of those feel-good cards to receive in a tarot reading.
 Dig a little deeper, and the empress is asking you to be open and willing to embrace change.

+> being open and willing to embrace change

 ## 4. The Emperor